erichVK5/image2footprint/README.md

 image2footprint is licensed GPL2, or at your option, GPL3 or higher.

-A simple utility that uses the java ImageIO class to load .jpg or .png files and convert them into gEDA PCB compatible footprints for placement on layouts.
+image2footprint is a simple utility that uses the java ImageIO class to load .jpg or .png files and convert them into gEDA PCB compatible footprints for placement on PCB layouts.

 The user can specify a pixel pitch, which is equal to the spacing between dots in the rendered silk screen image, in millimetres.
 The default is 0.5mm, which is equivalent to 500,000 nanometres.